Butthan

-Butthan (বুত্থান, bʊθɑːn, meaning "Defense with distinction and awakening") is a Bangladeshi martial art and combat sport.
+Butthan (ব্যুত্থান, bʊθɑːn, meaning "Defense with distinction and awakening") is a Bangladeshi martial art and combat sport.
 It is a system of self-defense and personal development rooted in South Asian heritage.
 Butthan has been developed by Mak Yuree, an internationally acclaimed Grandmaster and known as Superhuman as dubbed by the Discovery Channel.
 It has been described as the ‘noble art of stopping-fight and enlightenment that produces physical, mental and spiritual balance’.
 Butthan was approved as a national sport of Bangladesh by the National Sports Council, Ministry of Youth and Sports in Bangladesh in 2013.
 As a combat sport, the martial art is practiced in different parts of the world under the International Butthan Federation.